 From the Spur to the Heel of the Boot: The Puglia Coast of Southern Italy

 Puglia is a long, thin region that starts at the Gargano Promontory, the spur of the boot, and continues to the Salento Peninsula, the toe of the boot.
-Much of the Puglia region is coastline, as you can see on this geographical map, and Puglia is well known for its beautiful beaches, fresh seafood, and charming coastal towns.
+Much of the Puglia region is coastline, and Puglia is well known for its beautiful beaches, fresh seafood, and charming coastal towns.